intersective/app/docs/workflows/auth-workflows.md

 To register a new user, we use both login API and core API.
 After user registered successfully, user will automatically login to the app.

+- Registration link need to contain `stack_uuid` as a parameter
-- Get stack infomation from Login API when naviagte to app from url.
+- Global App V2 will use the `stack_uuid` to get stack information from Global Login API
 - Save stack information in local storage.
 - Use Core API to validate registration link.
 - Use Core API to Register the new user to the system.